 Want to learn more about what virtual receptionists and assistants can do for you?
 Check out this post about adding 2 hours to your business day with their help!

 5. What hours are you available?

 You need to know what hours (the number, and time of day you expect them to work) your virtual receptionist should be available to you.
 Again, this comes back to managing expectations for your working relationship.
 Misunderstandings only happen when each party is unaware of the other’s wants, needs, or feelings.

 Taking the initiative to lay out your requirements and needs will save you and your receptionist a lot of time and will help you get off to a great start.

-Do they have any special skills that could benefit my business?
+6. Do you have any special skills that could benefit my business?

 Some virtual receptionists offer additional services to the companies they work for.
 This could really benefit your business!
 Ask your virtual receptionist if she has any additional skills that would be of value to your business, and if she does, find a way to let her use her talents.